Apply Dubai Visa Online

 READ ALSO: DUBAI VISA FOR INDIAN NATIONALS WORKING IN SAUDI ARABIA

-Every year Dubai hosts Horse Racing World Cup.
+Every year, Dubai hosts the Horse Racing World Cup.
 Yes, you heard that right.
-The world cup tournament of Horse Racing happens only in Dubai.
-This shows the chemistry the residents have with the horses they grow.
+The World Cup tournament of horse racing happens only in Dubai.
+This shows the chemistry the residents have with the horses they raise.
 They also love owls and falcons.
-They find it a sport in training them.
+They find it a sport to train them.

 Food in Dubai